stephabauva/ai-business-opportunities-scanner/README.md

 API keys are sent securely with each request and are not stored on the server.

+**How to Get Your API Keys:**

+**For OpenAI:**
+1. Visit [OpenAI Platform](https://platform.openai.com/) and sign in
+2. Click on your profile icon → "API Keys"
+3. Click "Create new secret key" and give it a name
+4. Copy the generated key immediately (you won't see it again!)

+**For Google Gemini:**
+1. Visit [Google AI Studio](https://aistudio.google.com/prompts/new_chat) and sign in
+2. Click "Get API Key" in the top right corner
+3. Select "Create API key in new project" or choose existing project
+4. Copy the generated key for use in the application

+💡 **Tip**: Click the "How to get API key" link next to the API key field in the app for step-by-step instructions!

 ### 📊 Model Mapping

 | Tier | OpenAI Model | Google Gemini Model |